plinck/GifTastic/README.md

 ## Bugs, known issues

-* Make it look a little better - Colors and Design
+* The download HTML5 tag does not download working image in safari, and it opens the image in chrome

 ### Notes

-* I am using a functional programming approach in this assigment, although I much prefer an object oriented design and programming approach.
+* I am not spending a lot of time on bonus for this assignment since I dont find it as compelling as getting moving on firebase and the next sections.
+The assignment is just not interesting to me.

 - - -